 Description of the Pest

-False chinch bug breeds in great numbers in grass or weedy areas, especially on London rocket, and may migrate into vineyards when these areas dry up or are plowed under and the pests search for green growth.
+False chinch bug breeds in great numbers in grass or weedy areas, especially on London rocket, and may migrate into vineyards in search for green growth when these areas dry up or are plowed under.
 Adults are gray and about 0.12 inch long.
 Nymphs are gray with reddish brown abdomens.
 When they migrate, they are mainly in the wingless stage, and consequently they migrate by walking.
 A number of winged adults are also present, but instead of flying they march along with wingless immatures.

-Large numbers of nymphs and adults may suck plant juices and inject a toxin that causes vines to wilt and turn brown.
+Large numbers of nymphs and adults migrating into the vineyard in the spring, may suck plant juices and inject a toxin that causes vines to wilt and turn brown.
 Because of the great number of bugs involved and their toxic injections, all the leaves on border vines can be killed in a few hours.
 September and October migrations are also possible.

-False chinch bugs are mainly a problem in spring if large numbers move into vineyards as vegetation in surrounding areas dries.
-They are only a sporadic problem but occasionally cause rapid and serious damage to young vines.
+False chinch bugs are only a sporadic problem, but occasionally cause rapid and serious damage to young vines.